SamsungLabs/W2E/README.md

 # What is W2E?
 W2E consists of dictionaries and algorithms below.
-* dictionaries
+* Dictionaries
   + common words
   + technical words
   + whitelist words
-* new-words detection algorithm
+* New-words detection algorithm
-* re-emerging words detection algorithm
+* Re-emerging words detection algorithm

 # Examples
 Theses are events that are detected by W2E on April 19th.